zombierzn/vungle-resources/English/Android-resources/README.md

 ## Android Resources

 Choose the folder that matches the SDK version you will be implementing.
 Get started with the dev guide, which will help you integrate and play an ad.
-Once you've done that, our advanced settings doc will help you customize the experience!
+Once you've done that, our advanced settings doc will help you customize.

+You can find our sample app [here](https://github.com/Vungle/publisher-sample-android).
+Check out the code, or run it for a demo of our ad experience!

 ## Changelog